Colorado-OS/eth-contracts/README.md

 All gaming profits are pooled into a public goods and infrastructure contract. **This could help establish a foundation for quadratic funds distribution though self sovereign IDs.**

-You can find the contracts and deployment scripts on the GamingLicense & GamingToken contracts on the [GAMING README here](./docs/GAMING-LICENSE.md).
+You can find the contracts and deployment scripts for the GamingLicense & GamingToken contracts on the [GAMING README here](./docs/GAMING-LICENSE.md).

 ### How Colorado OS works
 🦗 Initially, self-sovereign IDs are connected to Colorado OS using [Grasshopper Digital Signature Exchange](https://github.com/Colorado-OS/Grasshopper).
 Grasshopper is minimalist way to mint digital attestations or cryptographic proofs about an arrangement or exchange.

-Once a DID is connected into Colorado OS you can begin to interact with other on-chain components of Colorado OS as well.
+Once an SSID is connected into Colorado OS you can begin to interact with other on-chain components of Colorado OS as well.

 **Standard Ethereum wallets and Web3 DID solutions can be used with Grasshopper & Colorado OS :)**